TRAIL ETIQUETTE AND SKILLS

 “If YOU can carry it in full, YOU can carry it out empty,”

-Another suggestion in this idea, is to clean up after yourself, and others.
+Another suggestion in this idea, is to clean up after yourself, and OTHERS.

 AND PLEASE, PLEASE REMEMBER, TIN CANS, ALUMINUM FOIL, PLASTIC AND GLASS, DO NOT BURN.
 PLEASE CARRY THEM OUT WHEN YOU LEAVE.